DeepRegNet/DeepReg/docs/source/docs/registry.md

 To register a custom backbone class, the steps are as follows

-1. Import the `BackboneInterface` and implement a custom backbone class.
+1. Inherit the `BackboneInterface` and implement a custom backbone class.
 2. Import `REGISTRY` and use the decorator `@REGISTRY.register_backbone` to register the custom class.
 3. Use the registered name in the config for using the registered backbone.